keu/docs/astro/log-in-to-astro.md

 The following options are available if you're unable to use a browser for authnentication:

 - Run `astro login -l` to retrieve a Cloud UI log in URL and then copy the URL.
 In a separate terminal session, run `curl -u <user-email>:<password> <returned-url>`.
 This option doesn't work if you're using an identity provider (IdP) for account authentication.
-- Run `astro login -t` if you're using an IdP for account authentication and you want to log in with an authentication token.
-To obtain an authentication token, on a separate machine browse to <https://cloud.astronomer.io/token>.
+- Run `astro login -t` to log in with an authentication token.
+To obtain an authentication token on a separate machine, go to `https://cloud.astronomer.io/token`.
 - [Use a Deployment API key](api-keys.md#using-deployment-api-keys).

 ## Access a different base domain